Understanding Preeclampsia and Eclampsia -- Diagnosis & Treatment

-If you notice rapid weight gain and swelling in your face or arms, headaches that are not helped by Tylenol and rest, or blurred vision, make an appointment to see your doctor, because you could have preeclampsia.
-He or she will check your blood pressure and take a urine sample to look for protein in your urine.
+If you notice rapid weight gain, swelling in your face or arms, headaches that are not helped by Tylenol and rest, or blurred vision, make an appointment to see your health care provider, because you could have preeclampsia.
+Your provider will check your blood pressure and take a urine sample to look for protein in your urine.

 A blood pressure reading that is consistently greater than 140/90 is above the normal range.
 If you're diagnosed with preeclampsia, your health care provider may also do tests to check your liver, kidney function, and level of platelets (the blood cells involved in clotting) in your blood.

 What Are the Treatments for Preeclampsia or Eclampsia?

 Treatment for preeclampsia and eclampsia depends on the severity of the disease, the stage of your pregnancy, and the health of you and your baby.

 Careful follow-up of the mother and her baby is a major part of treatment for preeclampsia.
 If at any time your condition worsens or the baby is not doing well, your health care provider will recommend delivering the baby.

 If you develop severe disease, you will be put in the hospital, a medicine (magnesium sulfate) will be given to reduce the chance that you will have a seizure, and antihypertensive drugs will be administered to lower your blood pressure.
 This is done in the hospital and induction of labor is started at the time magnesium sulfate is started.

 For the majority of women with preeclampsia or eclampsia, blood pressure returns to normal within a few days or weeks after delivery.